Sparkly Pom Pom Cake

 Believe it or not, back when I started this blog, I’d fully intended on including tutorials on decorating cakes.
 I really do enjoy doing it when I have time and that was actually what got me started reading blogs and blogging myself.
-If you haven’t seen some of my very early posts, there were a couple tutorials (here, here, here).
+If you haven’t seen some of my very early posts, there were a couple tutorials (making a hat cake, ruffle fantasy flower cake pops tutorial, hand painting words into fondant cake tutorial).
 A good, old fashioned walk down memory lane. 🙂

 So I guess you could say I’m going back to my roots a little with this one.
 But while those older ones are a little more involved with fondant and all, this cake is super easy to make.